Move 3 matchsticks to make 4 squares from the 5 squares puzzle figure

-Part I: Move 3 matchsticks in the T-shaped figure made up of 5 squares and reduce the number of squares to 4 with no stick left hanging.
+Part I: Move 3 matchsticks to make 4 squares from the T-shaped 5 squares matchstick puzzle figure with no stick left hanging.

 Part II: How many unique solutions can you find?